wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-troubleshoot-operational-device.md

 <properties
-   pageTitle="Solucionar problemas de um dispositivo StorSimple implantado | Microsoft Azure" description="Descreve como diagnosticar e corrigir os erros que ocorrem em um dispositivo StorSimple que esteja implantado e operacional." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Troubleshoot a deployed StorSimple device | Microsoft Azure" description="Describes how to diagnose and fix errors that occur on a StorSimple device that is currently deployed and operational." services="storsimple" documentationCenter="NA" authors="SharS"